vanbitcase/MedMoya_agents/README.md

 ### 2⃣ Step 2: Install Moya Framework

-Moya is not currently on PyPI, so install it from source:
+Moya is on PyPI, but install it from source is recommended:

 ```bash
 git clone https://github.com/moyahq/moya.git